How to Extract Followers from Any Twitter Account for Lead Gen

 - Track response rates by source account

-- A/B test message variations
+- A/B test message variations (the Conversation Simulator lets you test prompts side by side)

 - Continuously refine your ICP based on closed deals